deformator852/SpaceBlog/README.md

 # SpaceBlog
 It's blog about space written in Python.

-# A technology stack that is used when developing a blog:
+# A technology stack that is used when developing a blog
 Languages: HTML&CSS,Python(framework django).

 Database: MongoDB